Local Area Network or VPN Configuration

 IM.Echo Control Profiles

 A control profile is defined by your server's available User, Group and Computer names.
 When IM.Echo Server Software is installed on a machine that is part of a Domain using the Active Directory Service, IM.Echo will access and display the available User, Group and Computer names from the Active Directory database.
 If Active Directory Service is not available, IM.Echo will access and display the available User and Group names from the server on which it is installed.
-If you have not installed the IM.Echo Server software on a Windows server, you can manually create the User and Computer names of profiles that you would like to manage.

 When a managed User attempts to access the Internet, their activity is governed by a Profile’s configuration settings.
 IM.Echo first looks for a matching User profile.
 If no matching User profile is found, IM.Echo looks for a Group profile to which the User belongs.
 If no matching Group profiles are found, IM.Echo looks for a Computer profile based on the computer name being used.
 If no matching Computer profiles are found, IM.Echo uses the settings defined by your Default profile.
 If a User belongs to multiple Groups, IM.Echo selects the first matching Group (alphabetically) to govern IM access.